Liu Yong (Song dynasty): Career as an officer

-In the first year of Jingyou's ruling (1034), Liu Yong was about 40, he eventually achieved the Jinshi (进士) degree and began his career as an officer.
-In February, Liu Yong went from Bianjing(Dongjing) to Muzhou to do his first job assigned by the Song imperial court.
-However, the suggestion from Liu Yong's higher officer to promote him was turned down.
+In 1034, Liu Yong, who was about 40, finally achieved the Jinshi degree and began his career as an officer.
+In February, Liu Yong went from Bianjing to Muzhou on assignment from the Song imperial court.
+However, the suggestion from Liu Yong's higher-ups to promote him was turned down.
 The reason given was "no positive achievement yet", meaning the reputation accumulated in earlier years was further affecting Liu Yong's career even though his talent and ability were approved.

 Liu Yong successively served as officers in multiple positions afterward.
-In 1037, he was promoted to the position of Yuhang county magistrate, doing pretty well in managing the region and was loved by people.
-In 1039, Liu Yong was appointed as the officier at the "Hsiao-feng Salt Monopoly （Chinese：晓峰盐场）" in Zhejiang province.
-Touched by the tough lives of the salt workers there, he wrote the poem "Song of Boiling Sea-water", which made a huge impact on society and earned him a good fame as a "renowned officer(名宦)" by people.
+In 1037, he was promoted to the position of Yuhang county magistrate.
+He did well in managing the region and was loved by the people.
+In 1039, Liu Yong was appointed as the officer at the "Hsiao-feng Salt Monopoly (晓峰盐场)" in Zhejiang province.
+Touched by the tough lives of the salt workers there, he wrote the poem "Song of Boiling Sea-water", which made a huge impact on society and earned him positivity as a "renowned officer (名宦)" by the people.

-In 1050, Liu Yong served as "Assistant Director of Military Colonies"(屯田员外郎), which was the highest official position in his career.
+In 1050, Liu Yong served as "Assistant Director of Military Colonies" (屯田员外郎), which was the highest official position of his career.